Sub-users are not able to edit folders and tags. This option is only available to master accounts.

 after the URL is shortened you will see %C3%BC

 Using IDN domains in your branded URLs

-Time-outs on certain networks such as from home, but not when connecting via VPN, or a cell network?
+Time-outs on some networks but not others, such as failing at work, but successfully connecting via VPN, or a cell network?

 Some local networks use overly aggressive policing or filtering - making the internet difficult to access and use.

 Or it may be accidental and the local provider simply has a VPN/firewall misconfiguration.

 If you use custom domains it is possible your particular DNS service doesn't play well with all internet providers.

 Request help from the internet provider, who is failing to "provide" proper functionality of basic HTTP services.

 What value are you using for timeout?
 We advise using 15-30 seconds.
 15s should be enough for almost all API responses.